laurenmonahan16/Morse-Code-Translator/README.md

 The top_2 module is responsible for matching the user's morse code input to an ASCII letter.
 For example, it is here that a "dot, dash, enter" input assigns "A" to our letter variable.

 We represent the input as a 6 bit binary value, where a 1 represents a dash and a 0 represents a dot.
 Initalized as 0, the morse code variable shifts to the left as the binary input is inserted at its end.
 The input can be any number betweenn 0-4 button presses.
 Each user input will have a unique morse_code and code_length identifier.
-These are used to to form a dictionary, of sorts, where each identifier corresponds to a different, 8 bit, letter.
+These are used to to match each identifier to its corresponding 8 bit letter.

 Note, also, that each input (dot, dash, space, enter) is debounced.